haberdashPI/vscode-master-key/notes.md

     - VERIFY THAT THIS IS TRUE: run `console.dir(window.__coverage__)` and show that it actually gives us something if it does there's hope...
+    - if this DOES work out: I can write the coverage data in a new untitled document, and the copy paste it out; this feels ugly but I think it is the only way unless I get the extension to work in vscode rather than the browser or figure out how to write to a file (which I don't think is possible)

 TODO: switch to public repo status, include a license, add a note at the top about the repo being in a WIP status